 I fully admit that I am the type of person that loves to be organized.
 In fact, it’s a necessity for me.
 I can’t stand clutter, and things that are out-of-place work on my nerves and cause me serious anxiety.
 Now I wouldn’t go as far as to say that I will immediately jump and correct a crooked picture on the wall, or pick up those socks on the floor, this instant…but I will do it pretty quickly once I notice it.

-Being that I’m organized (I’d forget my head if it wasn’t attached), you’d think that I’d be all over sticking to resolutions that I make.
+Being that I’m organized, you’d think that I’d be all over sticking to resolutions that I make.
 I mean if I say I’m going to do it, then I just do it, right?

 Wrong!
 I tend to make my resolutions way too broad, too vague, and don’t normally put a plan of action together to achieve it.
 I would always just say: